Molson Coors sales miss on weaker Canada

 Sales rose 0.1 percent to $691.4 million, while analysts expected $703.8 million.

-Molson sold 9.9 million hectoliters of beer in the quarter, a decrease of 0.4 percent.
-A hectoliter is a metric unit of volume equal to 100 liters.
+Molson sold 9.9 million hectolitres of beer in the quarter, a decrease of 0.4 percent.
+A hectolitre is a metric unit of volume equal to 100 litres.

 Last month, Molson agreed to buy East European brewer StarBev for 2.65 billion euros ($3.5 billion) to expand its footprint in developing markets.